Georgetown Law Dean William M. Treanor Files Amicus Brief in Supreme Court Case on Federal Election Oversight

 A: I don’t know.
 Three Justices (Justices Alito, Gorsuch and Thomas) have suggested that they will rule on behalf of the state legislature.
 One (Justice Kavanaugh) has indicated that the state legislature’s arguments are serious, although he hasn’t yet embraced the position of the other three.
 So, the state legislature is starting from a strong position in terms of vote, but we don’t know what the ultimate outcome will be.

-How significant is this case?
+Q: How significant is this case?

-This is a very important case – in part because it directly bears on the federal constitutional provision that governs state legislation creating congressional districts.
+A: This is a very important case – in part because it directly bears on the federal constitutional provision that governs state legislation creating congressional districts.
 The Court’s opinion may permit state legislatures to gerrymander congressional districts without oversight by state courts.

 Even more important, it may bear on the provision of the federal constitution about state legislation affecting presidential elections.
 Conceivably, depending on the outcome in Moore, the Court might pave the way for state legislatures to decide they can choose presidential electors – even if the state courts would say that the state constitution requires that electors be determined by the popular vote in the state.
 That may crucially affect the 2024 presidential election, giving state legislatures control of the state’s electoral votes.